Wavetek Signal Generator

 the cable and checking the power into 50 ohms.
 I need to do this

-in order to test the attenuator isn't responsible for the loss
+in order to confirm the attenuator isn't responsible for the

-in power output.
-I could also connect my HP8640B into the Wavetek
+loss in power output.
+I could also connect my HP8640B into the

-attenuator to check the attenuator settings.
-The reason for this
+Wavetek attenuator to check the attenuator settings.
+The reason

-is to confirm there isn't a damaged component in the attenuator
+for this is to confirm there isn't a damaged component in the

 I did this and found the output